MArchMaster of Architecture

 Shape the future

-The Master’s in Architecture (MArch) champions innovation and experimentation in architectural design.
-We’re a three-year, NAAB-accredited professional degree program with STEM designation.
-Uniquely focused on digital craft, urban research and activism, ecological engagement, full-scale fabrication, and experimental history, the MArch program prepares you to connect advanced architectural design with professional practice.
-With opportunities to work across disciplines—such as interaction design, interior design, and sculpture—you’ll lead conversations and develop solutions around the world’s most pressing issues.
+The Master of Architecture (MArch) is a NAAB-accredited professional degree program with STEM designation.
+Uniquely focused on ecological engagement, urban research and activism, and digital fabrication, the MArch program prepares you to connect advanced architectural design with professional practice.
+With opportunities to work across disciplines—such as interaction design, ceramics, and visual and critical studies—you’ll lead conversations and develop visionary strategies to address the world’s most pressing issues.

 Immerse yourself in a progressive urban laboratory